Nuno Macedo

-Nuno Alberto Macedo Pereira (born 29 May 1999) is a Portuguese professional footballer who plays as a goalkeeper for Liga 3 club Académica.
+Nuno Alberto Macedo Pereira (born 29 May 1999) is a Portuguese professional footballer who plays as a goalkeeper for Liga Portugal 2 club Académica.

 Club career

 He made his Primeira Liga debut for Moreirense on 13 April 2019 in a game against Santa Clara.

 On 11 June 2021, he moved to Penafiel.

 On 6 July 2023, Macedo signed for Liga Portugal 2 club Oliveirense.